-My reply was to note that this model was more popular ten years ago, although it is certainly still in existence today.
-However, as the earlier success of online (email) newsletters grew popular, the concept of offering them for free, as a low-cost marketing media, also garnered success.
+My reply was to note that this model was more popular fifteen years ago, although it is certainly still in existence today.
+However, as the earlier success of online email newsletters grew popular, the concept of offering them for free, as a low-cost marketing media, also garnered success.
 So much so, that in this day and age, free newsletters of some sort are so ubiquitous that they REALLY need to be compelling to stand out.

 Regardless, that does not suggest that “you” should not consider offering one yourself.
 Or stated more specifically, you should offer something free in exchange for the email addresses of visitors, so that you can build a relationship with them and keep them connected to you, which will make them more amenable to paying money to you.
-(Read What Are YOU Giving Away For FREE? for more info).

 Offering A Paid Newsletter